exograph/exograph/docs/docs/postgres/access-control.md

 ### Logical Operations

 You can combine expressions with the logical operators `&&`, `||`, and `!`.
 For example, you can use `AuthContext.role == "admin" || AuthContext.role == "manager"` to check if the user's role is either "admin" or "manager".
 Similarly, you can use`EnvContext.isDevelopment && CaptchaContext.isValid` to ascertain that the captcha has been validated and that the app is in development mode.

+You may use parentheses to group expressions.
+For example, you can use `(AuthContext.role == "admin" || AuthContext.role == "manager") && CaptchaContext.isValid` to check if the user's role is either "admin" or "manager" and that the captcha is valid.

 ## Examples